 Great way to actually learn music.
 Some kids might like it more than piano lessons.
 Expensive though.
 Maybe let the parents buy it as a gift.

-We hope this has given you some ideas on putting together your very own family band without getting kicked out of the neighborhood.
-Happy Music Making!
+We hope this has given you some ideas on putting together your very own family band.
+Happy music-making!